stanfordnlp/dspy/docs/docs/building-blocks/8-typed_predictors.md

 ## Optimizing Typed Predictors

-Typed predictors can be optimized using `optimize_signature` optimizer which optimizes the instructions of the Signature.
-Here is an example of using `optimize_signature` to optimize the `QASignature`:
+Typed predictors can be optimized on the Signature instructions through the `optimize_signature` optimizer.
+Here is an example of this optimization on the `QASignature`:

 ```python
 import dspy